 What’s worse is the damage it had caused to the company and the big loss it incurred financially.
 Truly, driver fatigue can be one of the major problems that businesses have to face and solve.
 It will affect the company’s productivity and operational costs and put its name at risk.
-Among other projects of the business, driver fatigue management must be reinforced to your mobile or fleet workforce.
+Among other projects of the business, driver fatigue management must be reinforced in your mobile or fleet workforce.

 Ways To Prevent Fatigued Drivers